Mikusiek144/velocity-setup/README.md

 ### Player info forwarding failed

-- → Incorrect secret
+* → incorrect secret

 ### Disconnected: not forwarded

-- → backend does not have velocity in its config
+* → Velocity is not configured on the backend

 ### Backend works without a proxy

-- → no firewall
+* → no firewall

 ### Cannot connect to the backend

-- → wrong IP / port
+* → wrong IP or port

 ---